-Policy 10.1A.10 An exception to the prohibition of public facilities outside the Primary Urban Service District shall be provided for the 107-acre parcel of County owned land located on the north side of SW Citrus Boulevard, approximately 2,000 feet east of the Indiantown airport, parcel number 03-40-39-000-000-00011-0 and parcel number 34-39-39-000-000-00021-0.
+Policy 10.1A.10.
+An exception to the prohibition of public facilities outside the Primary Urban Service District shall be provided for the Martin County Fairgrounds located near Indiantown, parcel number 03-40-39-000-000-00011-0 and parcel number 34-39-39-000-000-00021-0.

-Policy 10.1A.11.
-The County aims to fairly balance developers' ability to economically develop property with the public interest in providing regional wastewater service in the primary urban service district.
+Policy 10.1A.40.11 The County aims to fairly balance developers' ability to economically develop property with the public interest in providing regional wastewater service in the primary urban service district.
 Development proposals shall not be approved where adequate regional water and sewage facilities cannot be provided, unless the development can meet the requirements for an on-site sewage treatment and disposal system found in Policies 10.2A.7 and 10.2A.8.

-Policy 10.1A.12.
-Package treatment plants shall be prohibited except within the Seven J's Industrial Area and Martingale Commons PUD, provided that the respective project is proceeding in accordance with its timetable of development and conditions of approval.
+Policy 10.1A.11.12 Package treatment plants shall be prohibited except within the Seven J's Industrial Area and Martingale Commons PUD, provided that the respective project is proceeding in accordance with its timetable of development and conditions of approval.

-Policy 10.1A.13.
-In accordance with Policy 10.1A.8, if there is a gravity sewer line, force main or lift station in a public easement or right-of-way within 500 feet of Seven J's or Martingale Commons, the respective property will be required to connect to these facilities and the construction and/or utilization of package treatment plants or onsite treatment and disposal systems within these developments shall be prohibited.
+Policy 10.1A.42.13 In accordance with Policy 10.1A.8, if there is a gravity sewer line, force main or lift station in a public easement or right-of-way within 500 feet of Seven J's or Martingale Commons, the respective property will be required to connect to these facilities and the construction and/or utilization of package treatment plants or onsite treatment and disposal systems within these developments shall be prohibited.
 All properties deriving a special benefit from the connection shall pay for the expenses that are properly attributable to providing such connection under generally accepted accounting principles including, but not limited to, expenses related to the line extension, reimbursement to the County for any funds advanced, and all connection costs or other applicable capital facility charges.
 Such expenses shall be apportioned to and collected from such properties in a manner that fairly and reasonably apportions such expenses based upon an objectively determinable methodology in accordance with Section 71.103 of the Martin County Code, or other similar method of cost recovery permitted under Florida law.
-Until such time as facilities are available for connection, the use of on-site sewage treatment and disposal systems must connect to the regional sewage system within 365 days of the date of receiving notice of the availability of the facilities.
+Until such time as facilities are available for connection, the use of on-site sewage treatment and disposal systems up to 2,000 gpd flows shall be allowed.
+Any existing uses on on-site sewage treatment and disposal systems must connect to the regional sewage system within 365 days of the date of receiving notice of the availability of the facilities.